ChiefOfGxBxL/Spreadsheet.js/README.md

 Simply __double click__ the cell and type something in

 ## Contributing
 Help would be greatly appreciated.
-Feel free to grab a task below or make your own improvements.
-Be sure to create your own branch and then make a merge request.
+Feel free to grab a task below or make your own improvements in a pull request.
 (Contributing guidelines / code guidelines will be posted soon)